 What are the disadvantages of grass pellet fuel?

 Grass has no political lobby.
 A grass roots effort is not enough.
-(Washington State has funded a project to burn bluegrass stubble in a downdraft gasifier).

 Where in the US does grass pellet biofuel have the most potential?

 The Northeast.
 For many decades the Northeastern US has been officially labeled as the “Hay & Pasture” Region of the country.
 Like much of Europe, the temperate humid climate is not so hot for corn, but perfect for grass.
 A recent published switchgrass study in the northern US by USDA-ARS personnel concluded “Western North Dakota is subject to periodic drought and wide fluctuations in precipitation that would jeopardize the capability of producers to provide a consistent supply of switchgrass biomass for biofuel purposes.”
 (Agron.
 J. 97:549.
 2005).
 So although some northern regions are not as well suited as others, grass bioenergy has good potential all across the northern tier of states that have a high winter heating requirement.

 Is there any state government with interest in grass biofuel?